trentw0826/PA8-deterministic-search/README.md

 ## Academic Context

 This implementation was developed for an AI course programming assignment focused on:
-- Understanding different search strategies
+- Understanding different search strategies in node spaces
-- Comparing heuristic effectiveness
+- Comparing the effectiveness of various heuristics
-- Analyzing time and space complexity trade-offs
+- Analyzing time and space complexity trade-offs between algorithms/heuristics
 - Implementing clean, modular code architecture

-**Recent Update:** The original iterative deepening search has been enhanced to IDA* (Iterative Deepening A*) to demonstrate advanced search algorithms that combine the benefits of both iterative deepening and A* search.

 ## Authors